Revati2103/meditation-app/README.md

 # meditation-app
-A Pomodoro App using vanilla Javascript , HTML &amp; CSS
+A Pomodoro App using vanilla Javascript , HTML &amp; CSS.